Just-in-Time (JIT) Permissions

 }

-2. RFC 9396 Authorization Details
+2. RFC 9396 authorization details

-Instead of generic scopes like files.read, agents request specific authorization using
+Instead of generic scopes like files.read, agents request specific authorization using structured JSON objects (RAR):

 {